oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

     ![Updating the our customers view](images/im4.png " ")

  7. We talked about the security benefit of the Duality Views earlier.
-If you'll remember, we didn't allow for updates to our customers through the `customer_orders_dv` Duality View (or allow for sensitive customer information in the document).
+We didn't allow for updates to our customers through the `customer_orders_dv` Duality View (or allow for sensitive customer information in the document).

     Lets take a look at how an update will fail if we try and update customer information through the `customer_orders_dv` document.